abnegate/instascale/README.md

-# InstaScale – Scale Your Ideas in Minutes!
+# InstaScale – scale your ideas in minutes

-InstaScale is a revolutionary SaaS project generator that turns your concept into a production-ready backend in just minutes.
-Focus on writing your unique business logic while InstaScale automates the heavy lifting of generating code, infrastructure, CI/CD pipelines, and orchestration manifests.
+InstaScale is a SaaS project generator that turns your concept into a production-ready backend in just minutes.
+Focus on writing your unique business logic while InstaScale automates the heavy lifting.

 Build smart.
-Scale fast.
+Scale **fast**.

 ---

 ## What is InstaScale?

-InstaScale automates the tedious setup of modern SaaS products by scaffolding complete projects with a single command.
-Whether you're a startup aiming to validate your idea or an enterprise ready to scale, InstaScale handles everything from local prototyping to AWS production deployments.
-Our modular plugin architecture supports multiple deployment targets, CI configurations, and orchestration tools—ensuring your project stays future-proof and easily extensible.
+InstaScale automates the tedious setup required of modern SaaS products by scaffolding complete projects with a single command.
+Whether you're a startup aiming to validate your idea or an enterprise ready to scale, InstaScale handles everything from local prototyping to production deployments.
+A modular plugin architecture supports multiple deployment targets, CI configurations, orchestration tools, programming languages, and frameworks—ensuring your project stays future-proof and easily extensible.

 ---

 ## Key Features

 - **Instant Deployment:**
-  Automatically generate your complete project, including boilerplate code, Terraform and Helm configurations, and GitHub Actions workflows.
+  Automatically generate your complete project, including boilerplate code, Terraform, Helm configurations, and GitHub Actions workflows.

 - **Modular Plugin System:**
   Easily switch between local and AWS deployments, generate Express.js code for JavaScript, and integrate CI/CD and Kubernetes support.
 Future plugins include GitLab CI and additional orchestrators like Docker Compose and Swarm.

-- **Flexible Subscription Levels:**
+-
-    - **Free:** Ideal for testing and prototyping with local deployments.
-    - **Pro:** Unlock production-grade deployments with no resource limitations.
-    - **Enterprise:** Enjoy all Pro features plus built-in metrics and observability for mission-critical systems.

 - **Extensible and Future-Proof:**
   With a clean, modular codebase, InstaScale is designed to evolve.
 Add new cloud providers, languages, and orchestration tools as your needs grow.